VisualOps/book/stack_management/import_cloudformation_template.md

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint.png)

-The VPC and subnets are defined in the Parameters section which makes it reference to an existing VPC and subnets.
-In order to import this template, you have to do a little modification.
-Move the VPC and subnet to the Resources section and convert to a new resource like the following.
+As the templete exists already, the VPC and subnets are defined in the ‘Parameters’ section which causes them to reference to the existing VPC and subnets.
+To allow the template to be imported to VisualOps IDE you need to move this to the ‘Resources’ section and convert it into a new resource like so:

 ![](https://raw.githubusercontent.com/MadeiraCloud/docs-image/master/ide_stack_import_cfn_sharepoint2.png)